Dantewada: Geography

 Dantewada is located at 18.9000°N 81.3500°E. It has an average elevation of 351 meters (1154 feet).
 Dantewada city is situated on the river banks of Shakini and Dakini rivers.

 Places of interest

 Danteshwari temple

-One of the Shaktipeethas of India, Maa Danteshwari temple is in Dantewada.
+One of the Shakti Peethas of India, Maa Danteshwari temple is in Dantewada.
 The presiding deity of Dantewada is goddess Danteshwari.
 World-famous Bastar Dussehra which is also the longest festival of world, starts from Dantewada Shaktipeeth.

-Dholkal Ganesha

-Ganesha idol at a height of 3000 feet is amidst the lush green forests of Bailadila ranges.
-Path to the peak is full of beautiful sightings.
-Tourists are visiting Dholkal for real adventure.

-Phoolpad waterfalls

-Phoolpad waterfall is a waterfall with scenic ambience.
-Recently, District Administration Dantewada started river rappelling to boost tourism in the area.

 Barsoor

 Known as "the city of temples and lakes", Barsoor has a great historical significance.
 Grandeur architecture of the temples speak out the glorious history of Barsoor.
 Twin Ganesha idol, Mama Bhancha temple, Chandraditya temple and Battisha temple are some of them.

 Saathdhara waterfalls

 6 kilometers from Barsoor, there is a bridge which connects Abujhmarh with Barsoor.
 The bridge is on Indravati river and before it, there is a trek of around two kilometers to reach the waterfall.
 Indravati river streams are separated by seven sub-streams and flows through rocky terrain and forms Saathdhara waterfall.